-As at 31st March 2019 the following were subsidiaries of the Council:-
+As at 31st March 2020 the following was a subsidiary of the Council:-

-- Halton Borough Transport Ltd In accordance with the Transport Act 1985, Halton Borough Transport became a separate legal entity from the Council, with the Council holding 100% of the shares within the company.
-The principal activity of the company is the provision of local bus services in the Halton area. - Mersey Gateway Crossings Board Ltd The principal activity of the company is to deliver the Mersey Gateway Bridge project, and to administer and oversee the construction and maintenance of the new tolled crossings, including the tolling of the existing Silver Jubilee Bridge.
+Mersey Gateway Crossings Board Ltd - The principal activity of the company is to deliver the Mersey Gateway Bridge project, and to administer and oversee the construction and maintenance of the new tolled crossings, including the tolling of the existing Silver Jubilee Bridge.
 The Council holds 100% of the shares issued by the company.
 An amount of £500k is held as a long term debtor on the Council's Balance Sheet, this is the amount which has been passed to Mersey Gateway Crossings Board Ltd as working capital.

-In accordance with paragraph 9.1.1.7 of the Code, the subsidiaries have not been consolidated into group accounts as they are not considered to be of material value.
+In accordance with paragraph 9.1.1.7 of the Code, the subsidiary has not been consolidated into group accounts as they are not considered to be of material value.